 Summer sea visitors

-We’re used to seeing sharks in Cornwall; however the typical cartilaginousvisitor is the basking shark, not its blue cousin.
+We’re used to seeing sharks in Cornwall; however the typical cartilaginous visitor is normally the basking shark.
 These harmless plankton-feeders arrive in May and swim around our shores until the autumn.
 With their huge size (up to twelve metres) and gaping jaws, they’re impressive-looking fish.

 On the wing

-Yes, we’re all used to St Ives’ famous pasty-loving gulls.
+Yes, we’re all familiar with St Ives’ famous pasty-loving gulls.
 However, there are many more birds to spot in West Cornwall than the cheeky herring gulls, from the turnstones that scutter along Lambeth Walk to the ghostly barn owls you may glimpse near Polmanter at night.